I’ve recently been diving back into the world of Airbnb Management Companies, but this time, specifically those that operate in London.

 Is Pass the Keys More Expensive Because It’s a Franchise?

 This might be the key (pun intended.
-Sorry, I couldn’t resist!).
+I obviously had to!).

 Unlike other management companies I looked into, Pass the Keys is a franchise.
 That means independent operators across the country can trade under the Pass the Keys brand.